llassan/Ace/React.md

 ## What are the lifecycle methods of React?

 React lifecycle methods are special functions that allow you to hook into different stages of a component’s life (mounting, updating, and unmounting).
-Here’s an interview-ready answer:

-React Lifecycle Methods

-React lifecycle methods are categorized based on the component’s lifecycle stages:
+React Lifecycle Methods are categorized based on the component’s lifecycle stages:

-1. Mounting (When the component is created and added to the DOM):
+1. **Mounting (When the component is created and added to the DOM)**:
-	•	constructor():
-Used for initializing state and binding event handlers.
+	- constructor(): Used for initializing state and binding event handlers.
-	•	static getDerivedStateFromProps(props, state):
-Updates state based on props before rendering (rarely used).
+	- static getDerivedStateFromProps(props, state): Updates state based on props before rendering (rarely used).
-	•	render():
-Required method that returns the JSX to render the component.
+	- render(): Required method that returns the JSX to render the component.
-	•	componentDidMount():
-Executes after the component is rendered in the DOM.
+	- componentDidMount(): Executes after the component is rendered in the DOM.
 Ideal for API calls, subscriptions, or setting up listeners.

-2. Updating (When the component’s props or state changes):
+2. **Updating (When the component’s props or state changes)**:
-	•	static getDerivedStateFromProps(props, state):
-Also called during updates to sync state with new props.
+	- static getDerivedStateFromProps(props, state): Also called during updates to sync state with new props.
-	•	shouldComponentUpdate(nextProps, nextState):
-Determines whether the component should re-render (used for optimization).
+	- shouldComponentUpdate(nextProps, nextState): Determines whether the component should re-render (used for optimization).
-	•	render():
-Re-renders the UI based on updated props or state.
+	- render(): Re-renders the UI based on updated props or state.
-	•	getSnapshotBeforeUpdate(prevProps, prevState):
-Captures some information (e.g., scroll position) before the DOM updates.
+	- getSnapshotBeforeUpdate(prevProps, prevState): Captures some information (e.g., scroll position) before the DOM updates.
-	•	componentDidUpdate(prevProps, prevState, snapshot):
-Called after the DOM is updated.
+	- componentDidUpdate(prevProps, prevState, snapshot): Called after the DOM is updated.
 Useful for DOM manipulations or making API calls after state updates.

-3. Unmounting (When the component is removed from the DOM):
+3. **Unmounting (When the component is removed from the DOM)**:
 	•	componentWillUnmount():
 Used for cleanup tasks like removing event listeners, canceling subscriptions, or clearing timers.

-4. Error Handling (When an error occurs in the component):
+4. **Error Handling (When an error occurs in the component)**:
 	•	static getDerivedStateFromError(error):
 Updates state to display a fallback UI during an error.
 	•	componentDidCatch(error, info):